AAEvelyn/clonaciongoogle/README.md

 Learn to use the standard HTML5 tags and CSS3 styles.

 ## 4.Link to Demo
-Here you can view the finished project!
+Here you can view the finished project💚!
 [Google Clone](https://googlecloneve.netlify.app)